aws-quickstart/cdk-eks-blueprints/docs/addons/jupyterhub.md

 ![JupyterHub Login](./../assets/images/jupyterhub-login-page.png)

-A default arbirary username with password can be entered to log in.
+A default arbitrary username with password can be entered to log in.
 Once logged in, you should be able to access the main portal page.

 ![JupyterHub Portal](./../assets/images/jupyterhub-loggedin.png)